 Some credit and debit card companies may freeze your account if international purchases begin appearing without warning.
 That can be a clear sign of fraud, after all.

 It's especially important to let smaller credit card issuers know when you'll be leaving, where you're headed, and when you'll be back.
 Seven of the 10 largest issuers say they'll automatically detect when you're traveling and don't need a warning, according to WalletHub’s latest International Credit Card Report.
 Still, it doesn't hurt to let major issuers know as well, just to be safe.

 4. Get the phone number to call your bank collect

 If your card gets lost or stolen, being able to contact your bank will be helpful for two reasons.
 First, you’ll be able to nip any potential fraud in the bud.
 Second, you may be able to convince your bank to send you a replacement card.

-Only three major credit card issuers will do so for free, according to WalletHub’s research, but a handful of others offer the service for a small fee.
+Seven of the 10 largest credit card issuers will send a free replacement card, according to WalletHub research, and some other issuers may offer the service for a small fee.
 In any case, remember to be persistent.
 Even if international replacement cards aren’t standard, they’re usually available to customers in need who push the issue.

 5. Steer clear of dynamic currency conversion

 If a merchant offers to convert your purchase total from the local currency to U.S. dollars, don’t accept.
 They might be trying to help you, sure.
 Or they could be looking for an excuse to apply a high exchange rate and squeeze a bit more money out of you.

 It’s best not to find out, especially when you can use your phone or a small pocket calculator to make quick conversions and see how much things cost.